 Double Blinded, Placebo Controlled Study of Silodison to Facilitate Urinary Stone Passage

 Dr. Sur is the Principal Investigator of a multi-institutional study evaluating the efficacy of the alpha-blocker medication, silodison (Rapaflo), in expediting the spontaneous passage of kidney stones.
 Our goal is to obtain 240 subjects nationwide.

 Use of Acupuncture to Decrease Kidney Stone Surgery Pain and Minimize Pre-op Anxiety

-UC San Diego Health System is currently examining the use of traditional acupuncture to minimize narcotic requirements after surgery.
+UC San Diego Health is currently examining the use of traditional acupuncture to minimize narcotic requirements after surgery.
 The acupuncture is also used pre-operatively to decrease patient anxiety.